+This map, drawn by John Ian Bartholomew, appears as part of the 1957 edition of The Times Atlas.
 The Times Atlas is one of the most popular British atlases, with sixteen editions published between 1895 and 2023.
-The third edition, printed between 1955 and 1959, was commissioned from John Bartholomew & Son, with John Ian Bartholomew as chief editor.
+The third edition, which was printed between 1955 and 1959, was commissioned from John Bartholomew & Son, John Ian Bartholomew as chief editor.

 This world map shows the British view of the world powers and the area of influence of each of them.
 To do this, the author uses three colours to represent the different groups: